 Consumer Prices Index (CPI)

 The Consumer Price Index (CPI) is the official measure of inflation of consumer prices in the United Kingdom.
-This is currently the measure used to adjust your pension account at the end of every Scheme year when you are an active member of the Scheme.
+This is currently the measure used to adjust your pension account in the April following the end of every Scheme year when you are an active member of the Scheme.
 Each April after you have left the Scheme, it is used to adjust the value of your deferred pension or pension in payment.
 The adjustment ensures your pension keeps up with the cost of living.

 Eligible children